ParinazAliasghari/NordHHub/docs/input_files/nodes.md

 # Nodes input file (`nodes.csv`)

-This file defines all spatial nodes used in the MGET model (e.g. NUTS3 regions where demand, production, and network connections are located).
+This file defines all spatial nodes used in the MGET model
+(e.g., NUTS3 regions where demand, production, and network connections are located).

 Each row corresponds to **one node**.